65487123/LXU-Cache/README.md

     the master hangs, and the user has no perception.
 Currently, it does not support adding a new master node or deleting the original master node at runtime (you can add or delete slave nodes).

+## Major changes in the new version

+    Originally the return value was a Response object, which was serialized using protobuf.
+Version 1.0.1 changed the return value to a single string, canceling protobuf serialization.

   [Source code of client](https://github.com/65487123/LxuCache-Client)

    __________________________________________________________________________________________________________________________________________________________________